corbado/example-passkeys-nextjs/README.md

 - `src/app/page.tsx`: the file where the web component is embedded
 - `pages/profile.tsx`: displays user information if the user has successfully authenticated
-- `delcarations.d.ts`: contains type declarations you need to add as well to make the web component work in TypeScript
+- `declarations.d.ts`: contains type declarations you need to add as well to make the web component work in TypeScript
 - `.env`: add relevant environment variables that you can obtain from [Corbado developer panel](https://app.corbado.com/signin#register)